One Pot Chili Pasta

 Instructions

-- 3Drain and rinse the black and kidney beans.
-Add the beans, tomato sauce, diced tomato, and corn kernels to the pot.
-Stir well and dissolve the flour/chili powder mixture from the bottom of the pot.
+- 4Drain and rinse the black beans and kidney beans.
+Add the beans, tomato sauce, diced tomatoes, and corn to the pot.
+Stir well to dissolve any flour-chili mixture stuck to the bottom.

 Nutrition — Per Serving